World of Tanks Review

 Tank destroyers are the snipers of the tank world.
 They have powerful guns with phenomenal range, but that comes at the expense of armor and maneuverability.
 They are best used by finding a hidden, elevated position to hunker down in and then lie in wait for an open shot on an unsuspecting tank.
 While the tank destroyer is a master of long-range combat, it is at a huge disadvantage in a close-quarters brawl, and a battle tank can make short work on them in this situation.

 Lastly there is the self-propelled artillery.
 They're not technically tanks, and they don't play anything like the other classes in the game.
 They can rain down explosive shells across the map at enemies that they can't even see as long as a friendly tank can keep an eye on the target.
-This is potentially a huge advantage over the other tanks in the game, but this capability is tempered by a long reload time and the fact that you need a stationary target to have any hope of hitting your target with anything other than blind luck.
+This is potentially a huge advantage over the other tanks in the game, but this capability is tempered by a long reload time.
 Artillery takes patience, and the ability to resist taking shots until the right moment.
 It also means relying on your team for protection, because a close battle with a tank means certain doom.

 The tanks in each class are further divided into ten tiers; Tier I tanks are comprised of post-World War I peashooters while Tier X tanks represent the culmination of World War II tank technology.
 Tanks are also grouped by nationality, so each of the war's major combatants has a full line of tanks across the tiers.
 The game takes the tiers into account while matchmaking, so you don't have to worry about your Tier I being squashed by Tier X tanks each time you roll out.